comet-ml/oscontainer/README.md

 # Overview

-The simple library to gather CPU and memory limits from within OS Container bases on Linux.
+The simple library to gather CPU and memory resource limits from within OS Container bases on Linux.

 ## Setup